 Polyglot Voice

-To transcribe or translate audio or video into text, sign in or create a free account (it only takes a minute).
+Sign in or create a free account to process full files in the studio (about a minute).
 The studio supports 98 languages; you can change direction and models anytime after upload.

 Speech to text is one of the broadest search intents, focusing on practical use for meetings, notes, accessibility and multilingual communication.